teammoim/moim-node/README.md

 ## Open source css framework

-we are using Bulma and Material Design icons. if you want to use them, check out the site below
+We are using Bulma and Material Design icons.
+If you want to use them, check out the site below

 Bulma : https://bulma.io/